This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Celery – Adds crunch.
 We’re using 2 stalks celery, which is about 1 cup.

 - Ground Beef – I prefer to use 85/15 grass fed beef for best flavor and nutrition, but you can use lean ground beef or really any other type you like.
-Other ground meat, such as ground turkey, chicken, pork, or Italian sausage, is also fine to substitute.
+Other ground meat, such as ground turkey (or try ground turkey soup), chicken, pork, or Italian sausage, is also fine to substitute.

 - Tomatoes – I used canned diced tomatoes.
 You can also use fire roasted tomatoes for a charred flavor, fresh tomatoes if you have them on hand, or tomato sauce for a smoother soup.
 If you like a deep tomato flavor, you can add a couple tablespoons tomato paste in addition to the diced tomatoes.